Search Articles

 If you take any of these 10 drugs, you will want to monitor developments closely.
 Keep in mind the lower prices will not take effect until 2026.
 Planning ahead can help you anticipate future savings and make informed decisions during the 2025 open enrollment period.

-In addition to the 10 drugs listed above, the CMS will pick 15 more drugs by February 1, 2025, that are covered under Medicare Part D to negotiate lower prices for, starting in 2027.
+In addition to the 10 drugs listed above, the CMS will pick 15 more drugs by February 1, 2025, that are covered under Medicare Part D to negotiate lower prices for starting in 2027.
 For 2028, CMS will negotiate lower prices for 15 more drugs that are covered by Medicare Part B and Part D. Up to 20 more Part B and Part D drugs will be chosen for lower negotiated prices each year after 2028.

-Americans are Still Paying More for Medications
+Americans Are Still Paying More for Medications

 Even with these discounts, Americans are still paying more for brand-name prescription medications than people in most other countries.
 According to The Commonwealth Fund, Americans’ per capita spending on pharmaceuticals is nearly three times the average of citizens of other Organisation for Economic Co-operation and Development (OECD) nations.